Formally Integrable Structures I. Resolution of Solution Sheaves: Global exactness of the differential complex

-Finally, we mention another application of the additive Cousin problem for an elliptic system.
-By the ellipticity assumption, we can choose some solution $\eta\in C^\infty(\Omega)$ of the system (\ref{eta1}) if $\Omega$ is assumed to be $P$-convex.
+Finally, we mention another application of the additive Cousin problem for an elliptic differential operator $P=(P_1,\cdots,P_r)$, i.e., $\{p_1,\cdots,p_r\}$ spans an elliptic structure over $\Omega$ (see page 15 in \cite{BCH} for the definition of elliptic structures).
+By the ellipticity assumption, we can choose some solution $\eta\in C^\infty\left(\Omega\right)$ of the system (\ref{eta1}) if $\Omega$ is assumed to be $P$-convex.

-Let $F\in C^\infty(\Omega)$ be a solution of the system $P_1F=\cdots =P_rF=0$ with the property that Obviously,
+Let $F\in C^\infty\left(\Omega\right)$ be a solution of the system $P_1F=\cdots =P_rF=0$ with the property that Obviously,

 Under the ellipticity assumption, it is known that at each point of $\Omega$ there is a coordinate chart

 such that